aidancornelius/fluidSolver/README.md

+# fluidSolver

-# fluidSolver, a real-time GPU-accelerated fluid dynamics simulation
+A real-time GPU-accelerated fluid dynamics simulation.
+Universal for all of Apple's major platforms (iOS, iPadOS, macOS [Mac Catalyst]).

 ## What is this codebase?